Read This First

 Prompt 1: Some suggest that a knowledge claim cannot be scientific if it does not involve direct sensory observations.
 Provide salient points along the full spectrum of scientific observation ranging from direct senses to layered abstractions and inferences.

-The section turns on Spectrum of Scientific Observation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Spectrum of Scientific Observation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Spectrum of Scientific Observation, Some suggest that a knowledge claim cannot be scientific if it does, and Inductive and Logical Inference in Science.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Spectrum of Scientific Observation, Some suggest that a knowledge claim cannot be scientific if it does, and Inductive and Logical Inference in Science in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Observations made through the five senses (sight, hearing, touch, taste, smell).
 Examples include seeing a chemical reaction or hearing a sound.